foramsojitra/prep/README.md

 A : true
 it counts from left to right and  6<7 is true and true means 1 so after 1st comparision it become 1<7 which is true so answer will be true.

-### Q : What is ECMA Script and How are JavaScript and ECMA Script related?
-ECMA Script are like rules and guideline while Javascript is a scripting language used for web development.

-### Q : What are some of the features of ES6?
-A :
-* Support for constants (also known as “immutable variables”)
-* Block-Scope support for both variables, constants, functions
-* Arrow functions
-* Extended Parameter Handling
-* Template Literals and Extended Literals
-* Spread operator
-* Destructuring Assignment

 ### Q : What is memoization?
 A : Memoization is an optimization technique that speeds up applications by storing the results of expensive function calls and returning the cached result when the same inputs are supplied again.